 The Hidden Ways: Scotland’s Forgotten Roads by Alistair Moffat

-Moffat takes the reader through ten historically significant walks through Scotland in this travelogue.
-These hidden gems include the River Road, the Invasion Road, the Road to Heaven, the Great North Road, the Road to Ruin, the Green Roads, the Herring Road, the Rail Road, the Summer Roads, and the Road Block.
+In this travelogue, Moffat guides readers through ten historically significant walks in Scotland, including the River Road, Invasion Road, Road to Heaven, Great North Road, Road to Ruin, Green Roads, Herring Road, Rail Road, Summer Roads, and Road Block.

 Sea Room by Adam Nicolson

 Sea Room: An Island Life in the Hebrides is a captivating exploration of a remote, uninhabited Hebridean island steeped in history and natural beauty.
-Nicolson’s connection to these enchanting islands, acquired by his father in 1937 through a newspaper ad, is vividly recounted as he delves into the concept of “sea room,” the sense of expansion and freedom that island life offers.
+Nicolson shares his family’s connection to these enchanting islands, acquired in 1937 through a newspaper ad.

 Read More: Ride the Hogwarts Express in Scotland